xiami2019/CLAIF/README.md

 +-------+-------+-------+-------+-------+--------------+-----------------+-------+
 ```
 ### Evaluation of CLHAIF
-You can run the evaluation script for clhaif like:
+You can run the evaluation script for clhaif-bert-base like:
 ```python
 python evaluation_clhaif.py \
 --model_name_or_path fnlp/clhaif-simcse-bert-base \